onomondo/getting-started/README.md

 <img src="docs/typicalData.png?raw=true" width="800" />

 At this point the data has not yet reached any public networks.
-Since the SIM has a Connector configured, the payload gets neatly wrapped up and securely handed over to *Azure IoT Hub* (or any other platform).
+Since the SIM has a Connector configured, the payload gets neatly wrapped up and securely handed over to *Azure IoT Hub* (but not limited to *Azure*: Want a webhook event: ✔, any major cloud provider ✔, custom TLS endpoint ✔).

 This is from the *Azure Logs*:

 <img src="docs/dataFromAzure.png?raw=true" width="800" />

 Notice how the network has added a few fields: A timestamp and a sim_id so the device can be identified.
+In addition to the extra fields everything has been fully encrypted.

 ## How to use.